How To Reheat Pizza Like a Pro (Super Crispy Crust!)

-My roommate recently shared this method with me.
+My roommate recently shared this method of reheating pizza with me.
 Before, I had been using a toaster oven, and if I was in a hurry, the microwave.
-Boy, am I glad I learned this method.
+Boy, am I glad I learned this method!

-Leftover pizza is now something I look forward to eating because the crust is hot and crispy, and the cheese is perfectly melted.
+Leftover pizza is now something I look forward to eating because with this method, two things happen:

-This method works for pretty much any type of pizza: Take-out, leftovers from a restaurant, frozen pizza, etc. This will even work on homemade pizza or cauliflower crust pizza.
+This two-step method works for pretty much any type of pizza: Take-out pizza, leftover pizza from a restaurant, frozen pizza, etc. This will even work on homemade pizza or cauliflower crust pizza.

 When you reheat pizza this way, it will taste as good as fresh (or better – see previous comment.)

 - Leftover pizza